johnbintz/jasmine-headless-webkit/README.md

+## Introduction

+This gem works with projects that have use the [Jasmine gem](https://github.com/pivotal/jasmine-gem) to create a `jasmine.yml` file that defines what to test in their Jasmine project.
+The runner loads that `jasmine.yml` file and executes the tests in a Qt WebKit widget, displaying the results to the console and setting the exit code to 0 for success or 1 for failure.

+`console.log` works, too, so you can run your specs side-by-side in a browser if you're so inclined.

+## Usage

+`jasmine-headless-webkit` [path to jasmine.yml, defaults to spec/javascripts/support/jasmine.yml]

+*This gem is currently as rough as it gets.*

+Installation requires Qt 4.7.
+See [senchalabs/examples](https://github.com/senchalabs/examples) and [my fork of examples](https://github.com/johnbintz/examples) for more information on the QtWebKit runner.

 Copyright (c) 2010 Sencha Inc.
 Copyright (c) 2011 John Bintz
+Jasmine JavaScript library Copyright (c) 2008-2011 Pivotal Labs

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal